 A: Yes!
 Please share this opportunity with anyone you know who is thinking about teaching their children at home.

 Q: Is there childcare?
 Can I bring my children with me?

 A: Childcare is not provided.
 This pre-convention mini-conference is geared for adults and takes place during exhibitor set-up for the AFHE Home Education Convention.
 For your children's safety and to allow you to glean all that you can from these mini-conference sessions, we encourage you to make childcare arrangements early.

 Q: What is the purpose of the name badges?

 A: Your name badge is your admission for both days to all areas of the convention including speaker sessions, workshops, and the exhibit hall.
 Your name badge must be worn at all times.

 Q: What do I do if I forget or lose my name badge?

-A: A replacement name badge may be purchased at the registration counter in the lobby for a fee.
+A: A replacement name badge may be purchased at the registration counter in the lobby for a small fee.
 Our on-site registration coordinators will verify registration for the convention before issuing a replacement name badge.